RenaissanceMan06/Marital_Infidelity/index.md

 # Affair Frequency by Sex

-How often the sexes engage in extramarital affairs during the past year varied between categories.
+How often the sexes engage in extramarital affairs during the past year varied across categories.
 However, overall, both sexes appeared to engage in extramarital affairs just about equally.

 ![image](male_female_frequency.png)